Procedures for Resolution of Complaints Against Students

 Either party may appeal the determination of responsibility or sanction(s) in writing to the dean of students or designee.
 The appeal must be filed within five (5) business days of receiving the written notice of outcome.

-The complainant and/or respondent may appeal only the parts of the determination of responsibility or sanctions directly relating to him/her.
+The complainant and/or respondent may appeal only the parts of the determination of responsibility or sanctions directly relating to them.
 Dissatisfaction with the outcome of the hearing is not grounds for appeal.
 The limited grounds for appeal are as follows:

 - new evidence that could affect the finding of the hearing and that was unavailable at the time of the hearing;